hgwood/blox86/README.md

 ### Controls

-- Left/right arrow: move
+- ⬅/➡: move
 - Space: pause
-- I: invincible mode, the ball will always bounce off the bottom of the arena
+- `I`: invincible mode (the ball will always bounce off the bottom of the arena)

 ### Tweaking gameplay